PaoloValcarcel/paolovalcarcel.github.io/_pages/photography.md

 classes: wide
 ---

-In this page, you will find different topics about software programming, economic theory and others.
+In this page, you will find different sections about software programming, economic theory and others.
 For more information, feel free to contact me through my social networks.